.png)

 Now artists live and work around the world, from

-Papunya to London and Paris, from
+Papunya to Paris, from

 |